danurbanowicz/eleventy-netlify-boilerplate/README.md

 section, then scroll to "Services" where you'll see an "Edit settings" button.
 Click that and you'll see a text link to "Generate access token in GitHub".

-If you need any help with setting up Netlify CMS, you can reach out to the Netlify team in the [Netlify CMS Gitter](https://gitter.im/netlify/netlifycms).
+If you need any help with setting up Decap CMS, you can reach out to the Netlify team in the [Decap CMS Gitter](https://gitter.im/netlify/netlifycms).

 ## Local development